 We win with tough defense

-Everett Criminal Defense Lawyer
+Scott Lawrence - Everett Criminal Defense attorney

-Everett criminal defense lawyer, Scott Lawrence, has been practicing criminal defense for over 10 years.
+Everett criminal defense attorney, Scott Lawrence, has been practicing criminal defense for over 10 years.
 Whether you are currently under investigation, have been charged with a crime, or want to appeal your case we can help.
 Please feel free to contact us for experienced legal advice and to find out what your options are.

 - Minor DUI – Felony DUI